 Excited introductions were made as we made our way to our first stop.
-It was a very diverse group of students, and we had a wide range of ages, states of origin, birthplaces and ethnicities.
+It was a very diverse group of students, with a wide range of ages, states of origin, birthplaces and ethnicities.
 It seems like a lifetime ago that we sat in that smelly van.
 We’ve all grown a lot since then.

-We were each handed a crisp $5 bill, and let loose in Atlanta’s semi-famous “Murder Kroger,” named so due to the number of murders that occur annually in the parking lot.
-Clutching the $5 that would turn into our lifeline for the week, we walked into Kroger together, and made a beeline to the peanut butter aisle.
+We were each handed a crisp $5 bill, and let loose in Atlanta’s semi-famous “Murder Kroger.”
+Clutching the $5 that would turn into our lifeline for the week, we walked in together, and made a beeline to the peanut butter aisle.

 We all squeezed back into the van, heading for a backyard farm put together by the Paideia School, a charter school in Atlanta.
 I use the term backyard loosely; it went on for acres.
 We planted peas and weeded beds, and our efforts contributed to a harvest that provides about 2000 pounds of food to soup kitchens and food pantries in Atlanta per year.

-We made pizza, mashed potatoes, salad and some world-class brownies that were obviously the favorite part of the meal.
+We made pizza, mashed potatoes, salad and I helped make some world-class brownies that were definitely the favorite part of the meal.
+It was one of our first bonding activities as a group, and I could see how well we gelled together.

-EXCEPT there was an overwhelming majority of African American males sitting in the dining room.
+As a sociology student, I’ve been taught to notice the composition of my space, but it didn’t take an expert to see that there was an overwhelming majority of black males sitting in the dining room.
 It was a disparity that I noticed just about everywhere that week.

-I was sitting with two guys who were roasting each other as guys are apt to do.
+I was sitting with two guys who were messing around with each other as guys are apt to do.
 Slowly, the slurs got racial, and while I knew they were joking, I had a feeling the comments were backed by personal experience.

 “I wouldn’t ever get arrested yo, I run like Usain Bolt.”